eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ### 1.1 Discussion Paper topic description

-This document is the Discussion Paper for eIDAS Coordination Group regarding Topic F: Digital Credentials API (formerly known as browser API).
+This document is the Discussion Paper for the European Digital Identity Cooperation Group regarding Topic F: Digital Credentials API (formerly known as 'the browser API').

 The ARF Development Plan \[ARF\_DevPlan\] describes this Topic as follows: